primaulia/front/README.md

 # Grain Challenge (React + TypeScript + Vite)

+## Changelogs

+### Version 0

+- This is the initial setup phase.
+Installing various packages needed to run the application
+- Created dummy json data to test the layout
+- Install tailwindcss for easy css setup and minimize creation of custom css
+- Build the first layout iteration

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.

 Currently, two official plugins are available: